 The stream was not too difficult to walk.
 It was usually ankle-to-shin deep, occasionally knee-deep, and twice for a short stretch, up to my crotch.
 The water was also not cold.
 I wouldn’t have wanted to stand in it for a long period of time, but I wasn’t cold walking through it.
 Every so often, we were able to leave the stream and proceed on the bank, which was usually a little faster.
 It was a little muddy, which made it a little harder to tell how deep it was, but fortunately, that’s what I had my trekking poles for.

 The stream was in a small gorge, somewhat similar to the Gila River on the CDT, but on a smaller scale.
 Lush forest lined the hills on both sides of the stream.
-It would have been beautiful to look at, if I hadn’t been quite as concerned with keeping my footing while wading through the stream.
+It would have been beautiful to look at, if I hadn’t been quite as concerned with keeping my footing while wading through the water.

 After a little more than an hour in the creek, we reached the confluence of the stream and the Waipapa River, which the trail then followed.
 Unfortunately, because of the extra water from the rain, the river was too deep and flowing much too swiftly to cross — one of the hikers I was with got into the water to try and cross, and wound up nearly getting swept away, only just managing to hang onto a branch to steady himself.
 If it hadn’t been for the extra water from the rain, we could probably have just walked down the river.
 Instead, we had to find a path on the side of the mountain.
 This was a little difficult, because trail markers were missing or hard to see, but eventually we found a correct path forward, which put us far enough downstream from the confluence that we were able to cross, and then head upstream on the hills alongside the Waipapa.